hermetico/TFG/README.md

 her experience.
 To my friends and colleagues from Universitat de Barcelona.
 They know I just did it for the lulz because *Together we lose*.
 Finally, I would like to thank Neurcar.
-She did not want me to write these acknowl- edgments, she is the reason why I did it though.
+She did not want me to write these acknowledgments, she is the reason why I did it though.